Collage Art

 Modern Fine Art Collage (Mixed-Media)

-Since then, collage has been used by many other artists: like the Dutch abstract painter Piet Mondrian, the UK artist John Walker and the American Jane Frank (known for their canvas collages) have resorted to collage in their works.
+Since then, collage has been used by many other artists: like the Dutch abstract painter Piet Mondrian, the UK artist John Walker and the American Jane Frank (known for their canvas collages).
 Lee Krasner (1908-84), the wife of Jackson Pollock the inventor of "action painting", also created collages assembled from pieces of her own discarded paintings.
+Neo-Dada artists including Jasper Johns and Robert Rauschenberg also developed modern forms of collage and other mixed-media works.

-• For more information about contemporary art-forms, see: Art Encyclopedia.
+• For more information about contemporary art-forms, see: Homepage.

 ENCYCLOPEDIA OF ART